jawa0919/adb-helper/README.md

 4. Screenshot

-5. USB Connection listening （Implementation using Fluent SDK）
+5. USB Connection listening （Implementation using Flutter SDK）

+6. Apk files are quickly installed to the phone

 ## adb